DIEGODOPAZO/AISecretary/README.md

 # AISecretary

-AISecretary is a collection of MCP servers designed to automate the tasks of a virtual secretary.
+AISecretary is a collection of MCP servers designed to automate the tasks of a virtual secretary insede the Outlook suite.
 Each server handles a specific tool, such as:
 - Outlook Mail
+- Categories

 ## Features